This accessibility statement applies to wfd.org.

-We aim to conduct user testing to identify further opportunities to improve the usability and accessibility of our website, and iterate with cycles of design improvements once the new website is functioning.
-This will happen both before launch and afterwards – taking a continuous improvent approach to website development.
+We aim to conduct user testing to identify further opportunities to improve the usability and accessibility of our website, and iterate with cycles of design improvements – taking a continuous improvement approach to website development.

 We are also making the website text as simple as possible to understand.